1. Rivers

 While Hungary is delightful to visit year-round, popular times to visit depend on your interests and preferences.
 The ideal time to visit is in the spring (April to June) and fall (September to October), when the weather is pleasant and the crowds are smaller.
 The summer months (July and August) are popular and provide extended hours of daylight for sightseeing in warmer weather.
 Winter (November to December) provides a unique opportunity to experience Budapest’s Advent Fair, a magical winter celebration held in Vörösmarty Square and St. Stephen’s Basilica.
 The weather is cooler, but the festive holiday atmosphere is enchanting.

 In Budapest, you can join locals in a centuries-old tradition by soaking in the thermal waters that flow through the city.
-During your visit to one of the Budapest’s historic bathing houses, you might mingle with the locals taking a soak or observe some bathers as they pass the time with a game of chess in the pool.
+During your visit to one of Budapest’s historic bathing houses, you might mingle with the locals taking a soak or observe some bathers as they pass the time with a game of chess in the pool.
 Kalocsa, one of Hungary’s major cultural centers, also offers visitors several unique cultural experiences.
 The quaint town, which is more than 1,000 years old, is surrounded by 8,000 acres of farmland growing fiery red peppers—the source of the paprika that flavors traditional Hungarian goulash.
 Kalocsa’s Paprika Museum chronicles the spice’s history, while Hungary’s artistic heritage takes center stage at the House of Folk Arts museum.
 Just outside Kalocsa, visitors can also experience a breathtaking display of traditional horsemanship at the Bakodpuszta Equestrian Center.
 The people of the Puszta region have long relied on horses for transportation and defense of their land.
 You can observe the acrobatic culmination of this cherished relationship during a thrilling show that brings centuries-old traditions of horseback riding to life.

 Hungary may well be the wine world’s best-kept secret.
 The country’s viticulture traditions predate the Roman Empire, and in 1700, Hungary became the first country to introduce a vineyard classification system.
 Tokaj, known for its sweet wine, is the world’s oldest classified wine region and a UNESCO World Heritage Site.
 France’s King Louis XIV declared Hungarian Tokaj aszú dessert wine the “wine of kings, king of wines.”
 Eger’s famous blends are the white Egri Csillag “Star of Eger” and red Egri Bikavér “Bull’s Blood.”
 With the latter, expect a spicy, robust wine with dark jammy notes.
 The world-class wines of Villány, a region in southern Hungary, benefit from a warm, sub-Mediterranean climate that is ideal for growing native Kékfrankos and Portugieser grapes, plus red Bordeaux varieties like cabernet franc, cabernet sauvignon and Merlot.
 Visitors to Hungary may also wish to sample the national dish, goulash.
 Packed with flavor, this hearty beef stew is seasoned with two types of paprika—sweet and hot.
 For a sweeter treat, visit the Szamos Chocolate Museum in the heart of Pest, located on the east bank of the Danube River.
 You can take a guided tour of the extensive museum, then enjoy a taste of several varieties of chocolates.

 One highlight is Budapest’s Castle Hill, home to some of the city’s most prized medieval treasures.
 Explore the labyrinth of cobblestone streets winding past colorful houses and walk through the grounds of the Royal Palace.
 Castle Hill is also home to the stunning Matthias Church and the iconic Fisherman’s Bastion.
 From the top of the hill, you can also take in breathtaking views over the Danube River and the majestic Chain Bridge.
 Outside of Budapest, you can explore Gödöllő Palace.
 This large, baroque residence, given as a coronation gift in 1867, was a favorite retreat of Empress Elisabeth and Emperor Franz Joseph I. With beautifully restored interiors and 18th-century style French gardens, the palace is a jewel in the Hungarian countryside.
 Nature enthusiasts should plan a visit to Hortobágy National Park, a UNESCO World Heritage Site.
-You can visit the bird hospital, which a refuge for wild storks and other birds, and take in the vast Hungarian plains.
+You can visit the bird hospital, which is a refuge for wild storks and other birds, and take in the vast Hungarian plains.

 In Budapest, you can enjoy a wide range of activities, including perusing masterpieces at the Hungarian National Gallery, exploring Buda’s historic neighborhoods, sampling local cuisine at the Grand Market Hall or shopping along lively Váci Street in Pest.
 Cultural experiences also abound outside of the capital.
 You can tour Hungarian vineyards and sample the region’s famed varietals, attend an organ concert in Kalocsa, learn about the historic Battle of Mohács or take a guided walking tour through the picturesque city of Pécs—home to Cella Septichora, a UNESCO World Heritage Site.